Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Job boards such as Security Cleared Jobs could be a useful tool those looking to find work in this sector.
 This platform allows users to search for both contract and permanent opportunities by their security clearance level, sector, position and location.

-Another way to find contract roles that require security clearance is through recruitment agencies such as Hays, who have experience placing professionals in the defence industry.
+Another way to find contract roles that require security clearance is through recruitment agencies such as Hays, who have experience placing professionals in the defense industry.

 If you are new to contracting you may wish to appoint an accountant who will be able to support you with the financial side of being a contractor and to ensure that you are working as tax efficiently as possible.